motifmarkets/motif-core/etc/motif-core.api.md

     export type ValueChangesEvent = (valueChanges: ValueChange[]) => void;
 }

+// Warning: (ae-missing-release-tag) "TargetLitIvemIdsScansGridField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class TargetLitIvemIdsScansGridField extends ScansGridField {
+    // (undocumented)
+    getValue(record: Scan): RenderValue;
+}

+// Warning: (ae-missing-release-tag) "TargetMarketsScansGridField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class TargetMarketsScansGridField extends ScansGridField {
+    // (undocumented)
+    getValue(record: Scan): RenderValue;
+}

+// Warning: (ae-missing-release-tag) "TargetTypeIdScansGridField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class TargetTypeIdScansGridField extends ScansGridField {
+    // (undocumented)
+    getValue(record: Scan): RenderValue;
+}

 // Warning: (ae-missing-release-tag) "TBasicListChangeType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)